Positioning worksheet

 Assign one owner for the action: doctor, coordinator, front desk, marketing lead, or clinic owner.

-Review the result in the next weekly meeting by qualified opportunities, booked consults, show rate, accepted cases, or rejected reasons.
+Review the result in the next weekly meeting by serious inquiries, booked consults, show rate, accepted cases, or rejected reasons.

 Local competitor positioning map